vauxite-org/typescript-logging/docs/latest_console_control.md

 Always use the help() on the objects for more details.

-Detailed documentation can be found in the docs.zip that can be downloaded from the main page, in particular you want to look at the LogGroupControl and LoggerFactory classes.

 ## Categorized console control

 This can be used if your application uses the categorized style of logging.